Welcome.

 - No translations, please.

-- All submissions must be double-spaced with one-inch page margins and use Times New Roman or Garamond 12 (or larger, if needed for accessibility).
+- All submissions must be double-spaced with one-inch page margins and use 12pt Times New Roman or Garamond font.

-- All entries are considered for publication in New Voices.
+- All entries are also considered for publication in New Voices.

-- Friends, family, and associates of the guest judge are ineligible for this award.
+- Friends, family, and close associates of the guest judge are ineligible for this award.

 - Writers whose work appears in previous editions of our anthology are ineligible for this award.